 Definition of Miles and Feet

 A mile is a unit of length in the imperial and U.S. customary systems of measurement.
 It's primarily used in the United States, the United Kingdom, and some other countries.
-The mile is defined as exactly 5,280 feet or 1,760 yards.
+So naturally, the mile is defined as exactly 5,280 feet or 1,760 yards.
 Historically, the mile has its roots in the Roman mile (mille passus), which was approximately 5,000 Roman feet.
 Over time, different regions and countries developed their own versions of the mile, leading to variations in its exact length.
 The statute mile, the standard mile used today in the U.S. and the UK, was standardized to its current length to reconcile these historical differences.

 Scientific Foundations and History